-* Each swan boat ride lasts approximately 12-15 minutes and you don't need to book in advance.
-The typical wait for a ride is usually no more than 5-10 minutes.
+* Each swan boat ride lasts 12-15 minutes and you don't need to book in advance.
+The typical wait for a ride is no more than 5-10 minutes.

-* The swan boat season runs from April through September, and is open every day, weather permitting.
+* The swan boat season runs from April through September, and open every day, weather permitting.

 * Swan boat captains pedal up to 7 miles on a busy day, and each boat can carry up to 25 passengers.